hyperspy/hyperspy/doc/user_guide/cluster.rst

        0, 0, 0, 0, 0, 0, 0, 0, 0, 0])

-In this case we know there are 3 signals but for real examples it is difficult to define the number of clusters to use.
-A number of metrics, such as elbow, Silhouette and Gap can be used to determine the optimal number of clusters.
+In this case we know there are 3 cluster, but for real examples the number of clusters is not known *a priori*.
+A number of metrics, such as elbow, Silhouette and Gap can be used to estimate the optimal number of clusters.
 The elbow method measures the sum-of-squares of the distances within a cluster and, as for the PCA decomposition, an "elbow" or point where the gains diminish with increasing number of clusters indicates the ideal number of